 Watch this video to see how sponsorship has helped 11-year-old Concilie.

-Helen Davis, 34, from Manchester, has been sponsoring Mofana in Tanzania for six years.
-She says:
+Helen Davies, 34, from Manchester, has been sponsoring MwanaArafa, a girl in Tanzania, for six years.
+Helen told us:

-“I decided to sponsor Mofana because I just wanted to give something back.
+“I decided to sponsor MwanaArafa because I just wanted to give something back.
 I chose ActionAid because your goals and issues really resonated with me – especially helping girls to get an education.

 When I visited her in Tanzania it was so great to actually see the school that my sponsorship had help to build.

-It’s really clear to me that sponsorship is not just for the one child that you’re connected with – the whole of Mofana’s community benefits from the school.”
+It’s really clear to me that sponsorship is not just for the one child that you’re connected with – the whole of MwanaArafa’s community benefits from the school.”

 Myanmar, also known as Burma, was isolated from the rest of the world for many years.
 Under the country’s repressive governmental regime, children were often forced into child labour.
 Now, as the country opens up, we can help these children through sponsorship.